rhino1998/aeon/README.md

 # Aeon

-A small Go-like language that runs on top of XenonCode
+A small language with Go-like syntax that runs on top of XenonCode